Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Quantum engines based on symmetry control

 In a classical heat engine, a piston varies the volume of a cylinder of gas in order to extract useful work.
 A quantum equivalent would vary the fundamental frequency $\omega$ of the confining potential \cite{zheng_16,son_21,tejero_24,tejero_preprint}.
 Instead, we here consider actively driving the statistical properties of a medium of Hamiltonian anyons via the parameter $\nu$, as shown in \figref{fig:stirling_sketch}, while holding $\omega$ fixed throughout.
 Starting in a thermal state at temperature $\beta_\mathrm{H}$ and $\nu=\nu_1$, the parameter $\nu$ is quasistatically and isothermally driven to $\nu_2$ while the system remains in equilibrium with the hot bath.
 The system is then connected to the cold bath and thermalizes to $\beta_\mathrm{C}$ with $\nu$ fixed.
 The parameter $\nu$ is then isothermally driven back to $\nu=\nu_1$, and finally the cycle is completed by allowing the system to thermalize with the hot bath at $\beta_\mathrm{H}$.

 In general, when the bias is isothermally driven from $\nu_i$ to $\nu_f$, the work extraction is given by

 where we have used the fact that $\pf = \binom{d+N-1}{N} \frac{Z_\mathrm{F}}{Z}$ with $Z_\mathrm{F}$ independent of $\nu$.
 Eq. \eqref{nuwork} makes evident the strikingly direct relationship between thermodynamic work and the change in particle exchange symmetry, as characterized by $\pf$.
 As $p_\mathrm{F}$ is a monotonically increasing function of $\nu$ (see Fig. \ref{fig:anyonicity}), lowering $\nu$ (bosonizing) necessarily results in positive work extraction, while raising $\nu$ (fermionizing) constitutes work done on the system.
-See caption of Fig. \ref{fig:stirling_sketch} a the physical interpretation.
+See Fig. \ref{fig:stirling_sketch} for a physical interpretation.

 The net work extraction during the cycle is given by summing both isothermal strokes